 Among the many services available through the NDIS, accommodation is one of the most critical aspects of care for individuals with complex or high needs.
 Safe, comfortable, and accessible housing is a fundamental building block for those navigating the challenges of living with a disability.
 NDIS-funded accommodation services can significantly improve a participant’s overall well-being by offering tailored living arrangements, increased independence, and the support required to foster a better quality of life.

-What is NDIS accommodation?
+What is NDIS Accommodation?

 Who Can Access NDIS Accommodation?